NASA ASTRONAUT—DONALD PETTIT

 Jeff: Wow.
 So you're super busy, all the time.
 That's awesome.

 Don Pettit: But that's life in the fast lane, and I wouldn't want it any other way.

-Don Pettit: Catching the first commercial spacecraft with a robotic arm.
-I spent a heap of time practicing, because I wasn't going to have the future of commercial space get muffed up because of my inabilities to fly the robotic arm.
-So I spent a lot of time practicing, in all different scenarios.
-There were something questions for the SpaceX vehicle in terms of what it's dead bands were for it's [inaudible] pitch and roll.
+There were some questions for the SpaceX vehicle in terms of what its dead bands were for its [inaudible] pitch and roll.
 So it could have been a bucking bronco that I would've had to have flown the robotic arm trying to lasso this thing.
 And it turns out it was ... it turned out to be a cream puff.
 The SpaceX engineers even know their dead band requirements were wider than any other vehicle than we captured on space station today.
-Their vehicle was extremely stable and they didn't need the wide dead bands basically because their reaction control system coupled with their ability to stabilize the spacecraft was really, really good and so capturing the first dragon turned out to be a real easy thing to do.
+Their vehicle was extremely stable, and they didn't need the wide dead bands basically because their reaction control system, coupled with their ability to stabilize the spacecraft, was really, really good.
+And so capturing the first dragon turned out to be a real easy thing to do.
 And I didn't need all of that training.
-But I was prepared to capture a bucking bronco, it turned out that way.
+But I was prepared to capture a bucking bronco.
+It turned out that way.

 Dustin: And you would think—